phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.5-beta :
+- Change the classname names for include_mode API.
+Need to use now the internal format of AWSS 'vendor_id:model_id' rather than the Aruba classname
 - Replace "generic" term to "unclassified" to be more aligned with Aruba term.
 - Add an API to get the list of supported vendors/devices.